 The rate of exDNA degradation is affected by inorganic and organic substances in soils and sediments and also because biofilms, aggregates, and outer membrane vesicles can protect relic DNA from hydrolytic enzymes.
 Which is a good thing.
 ExDNA that persists by binding to soil minerals and humic substances plays a crucial role in the formation of biofilms, exhibiting mainly structural functions to increase water retention, particularly in the topsoil of arid soils.
 (1)

-ExDNA carries a genetic message that may be picked up by foreign soil microorganisms through natural transformation and thereby crosses the species barrier.
+ExDNA carries a genetic message that may be picked up by foreign soil microbes through natural transformation and thereby crosses the species barrier.
 The natural transformation of foreign DNA into native soil microbial populations is an important component of prokaryotic evolution.
 (1)

 Microbes play a critical role in soil biogeochemistry and the maintenance of fertility.
 With that in mind, Biome Makers has developed and now offers their proprietary products, powered by BeCrop Technology, a DNA-based amplicon sequencer that determines the composition, diversity, ecology, and putative functions of soil microbial communities.
 Soil microbiome has been established as a perfect biomarker of biogeography, the nutrition cycle, disease risk, and plant growth promotion, and Biome Makers is using this information collected in our biology soil lab as the basis for sustainable farming applications.